 Exercise causes many changes in the body that help reduce circulating levels of reactive oxygen inflammation.
 A recent study in the Journal of Clinical Oncology evaluated the effects of exercise in prostate cancer patients.
-Men with at least 3 hours per week of vigorous activity had 49% reduced overall mortality and 61% reduced prostate cancer mortality compared with men with less than 1 hour per week of vigorous activity.
+Men with at least 3 hours per week of vigorous activity had 49% reduced overall mortality and 61% reduced prostate cancer mortality compared.
+This was compared to men with less than 1 hour per week of vigorous activity.

 A recent Swedish study supported these findings, concluding that both aerobic exercise and resistance training clearly improve overall and prostate cancer-specific survival.